 In Round One of the SIM Initiative, nearly $300 million was awarded to 25 states to design or test innovative health care payment and service delivery models in the form of Model Design, Model Pre-Test, and Model Test awards.
 In Round Two, the SIM initiative is providing over $660 million to 32 awardees (including 28 states, three territories, and the District of Columbia).
 This includes both model “design” awardees (states/entities that are designing plans and strategies for statewide innovation) and model “test” awardees (states that are taking the next step from “designing” to “testing” and implementing comprehensive statewide health transformation plans).
 Including the Round Two awardees and six Round One Model Test states, now over half of states representing 61 percent of the U.S. population (38 total SIM awardees, including 34 states, three territories and the District of Columbia) will be working in efforts to support comprehensive state-based innovation in health system transformation.

 Round One Awards

-The Innovation Center created the State Innovation Models initiative for states that are prepared for or committed to planning, designing, testing, and supporting evaluation of new payment and service delivery models in the context of larger health system transformation.
+The CMS Innovation Center created the State Innovation Models initiative for states/entities that are prepared for or committed to planning, designing, testing, and supporting evaluation of new payment and service delivery models in the context of larger health system transformation.
 The Innovation Center is interested in testing innovative payment and service delivery models that have the potential to lower costs for Medicare, Medicaid, and the Children’s Health Insurance Program (CHIP), while maintaining or improving quality of care for program beneficiaries.
-The goal is to create multi-payer models with a broad mission to raise community health status and reduce long term health risks for beneficiaries of Medicare, Medicaid, and the Children’s Health Insurance Program (CHIP).
+The goal is to create multi-payer models with a broad mission to improve health, improve care, and decrease costs for beneficiaries of Medicare, Medicaid, and the Children’s Health Insurance Program (CHIP).

 - State Innovation Models Initiative Round Two Frequently Asked Questions